FAQ's

-How much time does the Online RePL courses take?
+How much time does an RePL course take?

 Do you take group bookings?